Most Thyroid Patients Take Their Thyroid Medication Incorrectly

 If you become pregnant then you need to immediately increase how much thyroid hormone you are taking.

-When you take thyroid medication your own natural production of thyroid hormone is suppressed as your medication takes over for what your body should be producing.
+When you take thyroid medication your own natural production of thyroid hormone is suppressed as your medication takes over what your body should be producing.

 This works out fine if your dose stays relatively stable but becomes a problem when you have a sudden increased demand for thyroid hormone in your body because your body can’t produce more thyroid hormone to meet that demand.